-When outdoor storage or yard screening matters, keep our note on outdoor storage for commercial properties beside your site photos so rights questions land in the same conversation as the building.
-A packet that separates yard issues into a late appendix usually earns a late answer.
+When outdoor storage or yard screening matters, keep our note on outdoor storage for commercial properties beside your site photos.
+Yard questions belong in the same conversation as the building, not buried in a late appendix.

 Why Georgia teams ask about circulation early

-Truck approach, dock face, and shared aisles still drive value in flex and distribution oriented assets.
-Georgia markets are not identical: a Metro Atlanta flex tour and a coastal logistics tour may share vocabulary but not the same peak season patterns.
-Compare your packet to themes on warehouse and distribution space so vocabulary matches what you will walk next week.
+Truck approach, dock face, and shared aisles still drive value in flex and warehouse assets.
+Georgia markets are not identical—a Metro Atlanta flex tour and a coastal logistics tour may share vocabulary but not the same peak-season patterns.

 Mark up the site plan before the meeting.
 Highlight where trailers queue, where employees park, and where fire access must stay clear.
-Listing teams respond faster when your questions reference a plan page rather than a vague “yard concern.”
+Sellers respond faster when your questions reference a plan page rather than a vague "yard concern."

-Building the rent roll summary leadership can read
+Building a rent roll summary leadership can read

 One page is enough for many second meetings.
 Lead with a table: tenant name or suite, approximate size, expiration, and any option language you already know exists.
-Footnote what is still outstanding so the listing team can fill gaps without guessing what you need.
+Footnote what is still outstanding so the seller can fill gaps without guessing what you need.

 Photos and site notes that save a second tour

-Photos should be labeled by location: approach, dock, interior bay, roof line if visible from ground, yard, and shared drives.
-Note date and weather.
-A wet truck court tells a different story than a dry one.
-If your policy allows video, keep clips short and stable; shaky walkthroughs are hard to review later.
+Label photos by location: approach, dock, interior bay, roof line if visible from ground, yard, and shared drives.
+Note date and weather—a wet truck court tells a different story than a dry one.
+If your policy allows video, keep clips short and stable.

 Pair photos with the prep list in our industrial site visit checklist for Georgia buyers so the same categories appear every time.
 Consistency beats volume.

-Good second meeting questions are narrow: roof age and recent capital work, environmental report status at summary level, utility capacity labels, known easements on truck courts, and whether outdoor storage is permitted under current leases and zoning summaries.
-Bad questions are speculative price anchors before anyone has confirmed facts.
+Good second-meeting questions are narrow: roof age and recent capital work, environmental report status at summary level, utility capacity labels, known easements on truck courts, and whether outdoor storage is permitted under current leases and zoning summaries.

 Frame questions as confirmations, not accusations.
-“Does the phase one summary note any recognized environmental conditions?” lands better than “Is this site contaminated?”
-The former invites a document; the latter invites defensiveness.
+"Does the phase one summary note any recognized environmental conditions?" invites a document.
+"Is this site contaminated?" invites defensiveness.
 Your packet should list which answers you expect in writing versus on a call.

 If you are selling rather than buying, the same discipline applies in reverse.
 Buyers reward packets that acknowledge known constraints.
 Silence on yard use or shared maintenance often slows diligence rather than protecting value.